Enis Alushi: Retirement

 On 17 June 2019, his wife, Fatmire Alushi, via a photo on their official Instagram account announced the retirement of Enis and the starting the work as football agent.

 International career

 Kosovo

 On 2 March 2014, Alushi received a call-up from Kosovo for the first permitted by FIFA match against Haiti and made his debut after being named in the starting line-up.

+Managerial career

+Alushi was announced as Sporting Managing Director of German football club BFC Dynamo on 6 January 2025.
+As such, he succeeded BFC Dynamo Sporting Director Angelo Vier, who would not extend his contract after the 2024–25 season.
+The two would together during the second half of the 2024–25, to achieve "a seamless transition".
+The role of sporting managing director was new in the club and was appointed as part of a restructuring of the club's sports management.
+As Sporting Managing Director, Alushi would take responsibility for all sporting matters in the club.

 Personal life

 Alushi was born in Mitrovica, SFR Yugoslavia to Kosovo Albanian parents.
 In June 2011, he began dating fellow footballer Fatmire Bajramaj and the couple announced its engagement the following year.
 Shortly after, in September 2012, both suffered anterior cruciate ligament injuries in matches within 72 hours of each other.
 The couple got married in December 2013.